 - Change rotation/orientation metadata in videos.
 Great for rotating phone videos that come out the wrong way without actually re-encoding the video.

 - On macOS, to open LosslessCut.app, Right Click > Open to bypass the security warning.

 Since LosslessCut is based on Chromium and uses the HTML5 video player, not all ffmpeg supported formats will be supported directly.
 The following formats/codecs should generally work: MP4, MOV, WebM, MKV, OGG, WAV, MP3, AAC, H264, Theora, VP8, VP9 For more information about supported formats / codecs, see https://www.chromium.org/audio-video.

 Unsupported files can now be remuxed (fast) or encoded (slow) to a friendly format/codec from the

 File menu.
-A processed version of the file will then be opened in the player.
+A processed version of the file (without audio) will then be created and opened in the player.
 The cut operation will still be performed using the original file as input, so it will be lossless.
 This allows for potentially opening any file that ffmpeg is able to decode.

 - Drag drop a video file into player to load or use ⌘/CTRL+O.